Ueshiba Morihei O-Sensei

 Training includes vigorous exercise focusing on flexibility, strength, and mobility.

 Our program is suitable for people of all ages.
-Children can join as soon as they’re able to take themselves to the bathroom.
+Children as young as 6 are welcome.

 Classes take place at the Yellowstone Aikikai Dojo, located at 2702 Minnesota Ave, Billings MT 59101 in the old Laughing Dog Records location.

-The first two classes are free, and the cost of membership is $80/month when you decide to join.
+The first two classes are free, and the cost of membership is $75/month (adults) $50 per month youth.
 Feel free to drop in to a class (bring exercise appropriate clothing) or contact Terry with any questions or concerns.

 Aikikai Instructor Terry at an Aikido class